 Barre Training Tactic 2: Repeat Yourself

 Extend your leg, extend your leg, EXTEND YOUR LEG!
 Different clients respond to different ways of expressing the same command.
-Rather than being redundant, describe "extend" differently: lengthen, keep the right knee straight, stretch out behind the knee, squeeze the top of your thigh and so on.
+Rather than being redundant, describe "extend" differently: lengthen, keep the knee straight, stretch behind the knee, squeeze the top of your thigh and so on.
 All of those commands mean the same thing but resonate differently with each client.
 Watch this example below from our 11/21/17 Barre Now Class to hear how Stephanie repeats the command "full range lunge" without sounding redundant.

 Barre Certification Tip: Never think the clients "don't understand" what you're saying.
 Instead think, how can I be saying this differently to get my clients where they need to be.